francesco-velluto/se2023-15-thesis-management/README.md

 The Thesis Management System is a web application that allows students to submit their thesis proposals and faculty to review and approve them.

-## Create a .env file with these informations
+## Create a .env file with these informations in the backend folder

 ```
 BACKEND_SERVER_PORT=